Madianou/Madianou/README.md

 ## Hi there 👋

-Hello, i am a student in computer science from France.
+Hello, i am a student in computer sciences from France.
 ## Stack

 ### Object